Active particles in tunable compressible environments: Discussion and Conclusions

-In summary, our findings demonstrate the ability to switch the reorientation dynamics of active particles from viscous-like to viscoelastic-like, which may have significant implications for medical applications ranging from micro-surgery to targeted drug delivery.
+In summary, our findings demonstrate the ability to tune \textit{in situ} the reorientation dynamics of active particles, which may have significant implications for medical applications ranging from micro-surgery to targeted drug delivery.
 Regardless the details of our experimental system, the microscopic mechanism of reorientation is general as it only requires a compressible medium and anisotropic interactions.
-We therefore envisage that, beyond regulating active-particle motion, our results will shed light on how complex environments affect the swimming behavior of microorganisms typically comprising a `head' and `tail'.
+We therefore envisage that, beyond regulating active-particle motion, our results will shed light on how compressible micro- or nanostructured fluids affect the swimming behavior of microorganisms typically comprising a `head' and `tail'.
+For example, catalytic micromotors, which are Janus just like our active particles, may exhibit a similar motion when added to muddy waters for wastewater treatments or environmental monitoring.
+Similarly, the body and flagella of bacteria may absorb/repel macrosolutes (e.g. polymers) in a different manner leading to local compressed/depleted regions in the environmental fluid.